 London is a lovely place, so why ruin it by making more unnecessary memories with your soon-to-be ex?
 Ensure you keep that list of blacklisted locations as small as possible and return to your first date spot for the separation.
 Satisfyingly cyclical and super efficient, this really is the ideal way to round off an unwanted relationship.
 Coming at you full circle…

 3. The South Bank

 If you’re looking for somewhere a little more significant to stage your breakup, then you have to head to the South Bank.
 Moody, melodramatic and very reminiscent of those early Made In Chelsea days when Spencer cheated on everyone, it has everything you need for a dramatic dumping.
 Say goodbye to your squeeze and then slink off, leaving them to stare into the depressingly grey depths of the Thames.

 4. Their favourite restaurant

-This is not the place to dump a sweet person who you simply don’t have feelings for anymore, that would be cruel.
-This is the place to dump someone who kissed your flatmate, was rude to your mum or was sick in your favourite plant.
-Basically, this is a dumping only fit for real douchebags.
+This is not the place to dump a sweet person who you simply don’t have feelings for anymore – that would be cruel.
+This is the place to dump someone who was rude to your family or was sick in your favourite plant.
+Basically, this is a dumping fit for real douchebags.
 Ruin their favourite restaurant with a few unsavoury helpings of home truths, served up by yours truly.
-Perhaps then the next time they’re about to behave like arse, they’ll remember their favourite fried chicken joint and think twice.
+Perhaps then the next time they’re about to behave like an arse, they’ll remember their favourite fried chicken joint and think twice.